vinogradovkonst/vinogradovkonst/README.md

 ### Hey 👋

 I am a General Partner at venture firm Runa Capital, where I focus on investing in early-stage startups building OSS, dev-focused, and infrastructure software.
 My favorite areas of next-gen infra include data, AI/ML, cloud, security, observability, and enterprise suites (like CRM and ERP).
-As a VC and a philanthropist, I am strongly interested in Open Source, and I take it seriously.

 Some open source startups we invested in:

 * [Nginx](https://github.com/nginx/nginx), the most popular web server in the world (exited in 2019)
 * [MariaDB](https://github.com/MariaDB/server), relational database founded by MySQL's creator (exited in 2024)